Archive for June, 2012

 The game has had a great reception with visitors of the wizard of vegas forums mentioning that they are the most lively blackjack games currently being dealt.
 Right now, the only casino dealing the Free Bet is Golden Nugget in Downtown Las Vegas.

 With the current enthusiasm for the game we believe many additional casinos will start dealing the new game.
 One likely candidate is Casino Royale in Las Vegas, they deal Blackjack Switch and seem to favor blackjack variations.
-We have also found that no online casinos are dealing the game but we would not be surprised if they begin to offer the game as the level of interest in the game grows.
+We have also found that no are dealing the game but we would not be surprised if they begin to offer the game as the level of interest in the game grows.

 The Nevada Gaming Control Board is continuing to look through new applications for online gaming application.
 William Hill is a gambling firm based in the United Kingdom that has expressed an interest in running an online gaming firm in Nevada.
 The Gaming Control Board was very skeptical about William Hill’s plans to operate an online gaming platform in Nevada.